framp/gulp-basic/README.md

 This is working only because `bower_components` is one of the `includedPaths` used by `libsass` when looking for a file.

 ###Scripts
-Say goodbye to spaghetti-code! gulp-start relies on [browserify](http://browserify.org/) to help you organize your code following CommonJS syntax.
+Say goodbye to spaghetti-code! in-a-gulp relies on [browserify](http://browserify.org/) to help you organize your code following CommonJS syntax.

 Like in all the other modules, only your `index.js` files, at any depth,  will be used to generate files.
 We suggest you to use your `index.js` files only for importing other scripts.